 Coos County Airport District Board of Commissioners

 The Coos County Airport District is a Special District in the State of Oregon that owns and operates the Southwest Oregon Regional Airport.
 There are 619 landside and airside acres along with 33 commercial facilities inside the airport and business park boundaries.
 The district is governed by a five-member board of commissioners elected by Coos County voters.
 Commissioners serve four-year terms.
-Positions #1, #3, and #5 will be elected in 2023.
-Positions #2 and #4 in 2025.
+Positions #1, #3, and #5 will be elected in 2027.
+Positions #2 and #4 will be elected in 2025.

 Caddy McKeown (Position #1) is a lifelong resident of Coos Bay and is the newest member of CCAD.
 She sees the airport as an integral part of our complex transportation system on the South Coast that serves us well and has a bright future as our communities change and grow.